Rules & Regulations 2022

 **FORMALLY KNOWN AS REGIONAL CHAMPION**

-Studio Directors will notate one solo for consideration at time of registration.
+Studio Directors will select one solo per dancer for consideration.
 This solo is still eligible for overall placement.
 A soloist can only win Next Generation Winner once per season, however, they may re-compete as many times as they desire.

 The Next Generations Winners receive recognition as well as an award on stage during the Awards Ceremony.
-In addition, winners are invited to perform in the Opening Number at Nationals and will be listed on the Dancers Inc. website and social media sites.
-In the event of a tie, all ties will be broken by the discretion of the judges.
+In addition, dancers will be listed on the Dancers Inc. website and social media sites with a dancers spotlight.
+In the event of a tie, all ties will be broken by the discretion of the judges with an overall impression score.

 NATIONAL TITLE PROGRAM

-Title entries compete at the age group of the participant as of January 1st.
+Title entries compete at the age group of the participant as of January 1st of the current competition year.

 Solo dancers registered in the All Star division who have received a high gold award or higher at Dancers Inc. regional or pre-qualifying event are eligible for entry in the National Title Program.